hamidds/PSND/README.md

 ## Data Statistics

-The dataset contains 1,760 samples and 334 unique environments.
+The dataset contains 1,700 samples.
 The distribution of labels is as follows:
-- **Expected:** 51.5%
+- **Expected:** 44.9%
-- **Normal:** 27.3%
+- **Normal:** 31.1%
-- **Taboo:** 21.2%
+- **Taboo:** 24%

 ## Data Construction

 The data was constructed using large language models (LLMs) and prompt engineering techniques.
 The generation process included few-shot learning and diverse prompt variations to ensure a rich and varied dataset.
 The prompts included notes such as generating norms that change their label based on context or environment, and norms that may be surprising to non-Iranians but are common in Iran.

-Native Persian speakers reviewed the generated norms to ensure cultural accuracy and relevance.
-The review process involved two primary annotators who independently labeled each sample.
-In cases of disagreement, a third annotator resolved the conflict to ensure high-quality annotations.
+Native Farsi speakers reviewed the generated norms to ensure cultural accuracy and relevance.
+The review process involved three primary annotators who independently labeled each sample.

 ## Translation to English

 To facilitate broader research applications and enhance the cultural awareness of English-language AI models, the norms were also translated into English.
 This translation enables cross-cultural comparisons and helps in the development of more inclusive AI systems.
-The Persian version of the dataset is available as `PSN-fa.csv`, and the English version is available as `PSN-en.csv`.

 ## Usage